AlexiaDelorme/project-spacex/README.md

 ## Libraries

 ##### [Django 3](https://www.djangoproject.com)
-- I used Django 3 as my Python framework to build this website.
+- I used Django 3 as Python framework to build this website.

 ##### [Bootstrap](https://getbootstrap.com/)
 - I used Bootstrap as the main framework for HTML.